-- 4.1 Appropriate measures must be taken when using workstations to ensure the confidentiality, integrity and availability of sensitive information is restricted to authorised users, including: - 4.1.1 Restricting physical access to workstations to only authorised personnel. - 4.1.2 Securing workstations (screen lock or logout) prior to leaving area to prevent unauthorised access. - 4.1.3 Enabling a password-protected screen saver with a short timeout period to ensure that workstations that were left unsecured will be protected. - 4.1.4 Complying with all applicable password policies and procedures. - 4.1.5 Ensuring that monitors are positioned away from public view.
-If necessary, install privacy screen filters or other physical barriers to public viewing. - 4.1.6 Ensuring workstations are used for authorised purposes only. - 4.1.7 Never installing unauthorised software on workstations. - 4.1.8 Storing all confidential information on network servers. - 4.1.9 Keeping food and drink away from workstations in order to avoid accidental spills. - 4.1.10 Complying with the Anti-Virus policy.
+- 4.1 Appropriate measures must be taken when using workstations to ensure the confidentiality, integrity and availability of sensitive information is restricted to authorised users, including: - 4.1.1.
+Restricting physical access to workstations to only authorised personnel. - 4.1.2.
+Securing workstations (screen lock or logout) prior to leaving area to prevent unauthorised access.

+- 4.1.3.
+Enabling a password-protected screen saver with a short timeout period to ensure that workstations that were left unsecured will be protected. - 4.1.4.
+Complying with all applicable password policies and procedures. - 4.1.5.
+Ensuring that monitors are positioned away from public view.
+If necessary, install privacy screen filters or other physical barriers to public viewing. - 4.1.6.
+Ensuring workstations are used for authorised purposes only.
+Anyone who is not authorised to access our network will only be allowed to use terminals under supervision. - 4.1.7.
+Never installing unauthorised software on workstations. - 4.1.8.
+Storing all confidential information on network servers. - 4.1.9.
+Keeping food and drink away from workstations in order to avoid accidental spills.

-5. Password Security
+5. Response plan